Glossary of Pulmonary Hypertension (PH) Terms

 Apnea: Slowing/stopping of breathing, usually during sleep.
 Always abnormal, and needs immediate attention.
 Obstructive sleep apnea (OSA) is a disease in which the patient stops breathing for short periods of time during sleep because some part of the airway is blocked.
 OSA can result in pulmonary hypertension.
 Treatment for OSA can help PH.

 Associated pulmonary arterial hypertension (APAH): Pulmonary hypertension that occurs alongside another disease or condition, such as scleroderma or congenital heart disease.
-Because the incidence of PAH with these conditions compared to IPAH, it is thought that these diseases/conditions somehow cause the PAH, but this is still unclear.
+Because the incidence of PAH with these conditions is higher compared to the incidence of PAH in the general population (i.e., IPAH), it is thought that these diseases/conditions somehow predispose to or cause the PAH, but this is still unclear.
 Read more about associated pulmonary arterial hypertension

 Ascites: Edema, or build-up of fluid in the abdominal cavity.
 Can cause fullness and heaviness around your waist, causing clothing to be tighter.
 Can be treated with diuretics, also known as fluid pills.